 How much phosphorus do we need daily?

+The recommended daily intake of phosphorus is only 700 mg for adults.
 You can easily consume this amount following a plant-based diet.

 Who is at risk for phosphorus deficiency?

-People with severe health problems or genetic disorders may deal with phosphorus deficiency.
+Only people with severe health problems or genetic disorders may deal with phosphorus deficiency.

-It’s known that dairy, meat, fish, and eggs are good sources of phosphorus.
+Dairy, meat, fish, and eggs are good sources of phosphorus.

 For instance, dried salmon (816 mg), egg yolk (390 mg), beef (230 mg), whole egg (198 mg), chicken (160 mg), mozzarella cheese (548 mg), Greek yogurt (137 mg), and milk (84 mg) are all high in phosphorus.